shakes76/PatternFlow/recognition/ISIC-ImprovedUnet-44961374/README.md

   <img src="images/improved-unet.png" height="450px"/>
 </p>

 The Improved UNet  Model [5] still follows the "U" shaped structure as the original UNet, but further improvements have been made.
 The _context module_ in the image above refers to the contracting path and now consists of pre-activation residual blocks.
-The authors have stated that compared to the original UNet model, this model consists of twice as many filters.
-Furthermore, changes have been made on the context module, normalization (expansive) module, nonlinearity and strucutre of upsampling pathway.
-Notably, this model performs downsampling using Convolutions with 2 strides, segmentation layers have been integrated at different levels of the network, and ReLU has been replaced with Leaky ReLU.
+The authors have stated that compared to the original UNet model, several changes have been made.
+Notably:
+* Number of filters doubled
+* context module, normalization module, nonlinearity and strucutre of upsampling pathway changed
+* segmentation layers have been integrated at different levels of the network
+* ReLU has been replaced with Leaky ReLU
+* Traditional batch has been replaced with instance normalization

 <!-- Links to the data set and model paper -->
 ## Quick Links